Skip to content

 pellet.draw()

-Add the following code to the update() function.
+Add the following code before the call to pgzrun.go().
 This code first decreases how much time Muncher has left in power mode and then detects for collision between Muncher and the power pellets, granting Muncher a 500 point bonus and more time in power mode if one or more power pellets were eaten:

 muncher.power -= dt